Umuzi-org/tech-department/content/projects/data-science-specific/dashboards/_index.md

 ## Assignments

+There are several assignments on this page for you to try.
+The first two create static dashboards in Google Data Studio and Plotly.
+The second two assignments feature live data that update on a regular basis.
+The last assignment also requires webscraping.

-1. Complete the Google Data Studio assignment first.
+1. EASY: Using Google Data Studio {% contentlink "projects/data-science-specific/dashboards/google_data_studio" %}}.
 You will need the tutorial in {% contentlink "topics/data-science-specific/google-data-studio" %}}.

-2. Optional: Complete the Plotly dashboarding exercise.
+2. EASY: Using Plotly {% contentlink "projects/data-science-specific/dashboards/plotly_dashboards" %}}.

+3. HARD: Visualising live data with Plotly {% contentlink "projects/data-science-specific/dashboards/live_dashboards" %}}

+4. HARD: Webscraping and dashboarding {% contentlink "projects/data-science-specific/dashboards/webscraping_plus_dashboards" %}}